-The dynamic and culturally diverse city of Wolverhampton, covering 27 square miles, is situated in the West Midlands which is in central England.
+The dynamic and culturally diverse city of Wolverhampton is situated in the West Midlands which is in central England.
 Not only is it a city, but it is also a metropolitan borough.
-It is interesting to note that the residents from Wolverhampton are affectionately known as ‘wulfrunians’.
+It is interesting to note that the residents from Wolverhampton are affectionately known as Wulfrunians!

-The distance between the city and London is around 115 miles and the nearest airport is Birmingham Airport - a large airport - which offers both international and domestic flights.
+The distance between the city and London is approximately 115 miles and the nearest airport is Birmingham Airport which offers both international and domestic flights.

 Like many cities, Wolverhampton has an interesting history.
-The city of Wolverhampton is so called after a Saxon named Wulfruna who had land and founded a church by which a settlement grew.
-By the 1700’s it had the only road from London to Holyhead which was the route people used to travel to Ireland so it was very busy at the time with stagecoaches travelling through.
+The city of Wolverhampton is so called after a Saxon named Wulfruna who initially owned land and then founded a church by which a settlement grew.
+As the centuries progressed, it incorporated the only road from London to Holyhead which was the route people used to travel to Ireland so it was very busy at the time with many stagecoaches travelling through.
 In 1836, the journey averaged a mere 26 hours thanks to Thomas Telford, who engineered the road in 1819.

-By the Victorian times and the Industrial Revolution, things began to change and Wolverhampton was booming with major trade in coal, locks and iron and steel including bicycles.
+By the start of the Industrial Revolution, things began to change and Wolverhampton was now booming with major trade in coal, locks and iron and steel including bicycles.
 Locomotive repairs were especially important due to the factory belonging to the Great Western Railway.
-In the latter part of the 20th century, the traditional manufacturing industries were in major decline.
+In the latter part of the 20th century, the traditional manufacturing industries, like many other places, were in major decline.

 Today, the economy in Wolverhampton is growing rapidly and has recently seen record investments for regeneration.
 Entrepreneurs do extremely well here and the city attracts some outstanding talent to the area.
 Globally acclaimed companies specialising in engineering and construction are thriving and there is also a large aerospace industry and rapidly expanding service sectors.
-The NHS and health and social care are also major employers.
-It has been named as the top UK city for remote working due to fantastic innovative digital connectivity.
+The NHS and health and social care are also among some of the major employers.

 With an emphasis on an excellent education for all ages being of major importance here, many of the schools are rated as outstanding.
-The University of Wolverhampton is internationally recognised and attracts some of the brightest and most dynamic students from all over the world.
+The large University of Wolverhampton, with multiple campuses, is internationally recognised and attracts some of the brightest and most dynamic students from all over the world.

 With many wonderful attractions to explore, there are many interesting museums, historic sites and gardens on offer such as the National Trust’s Moseley Old Hall where you can take a guided tour, the beautifully landscaped victorian West Park, Bantock House Museum and the historic Grand Theatre which dates from 1894.
 Football fans will undoubtedly enjoy a visit to the Molineux Stadium, the home ground of Wolverhampton Wanderers which also has its own museum.